THE DEVELOPMENT, DRIVES AND GEARS

 The way you approach your planetary system (s) want to switch, is one of the problems with the design.
 The Fichtel & Sachs 4-bak from 1912 (fig. 11) even had all three planetary systems; This construction was complicated, to switching of simplicity.

-At planetary systems will the fixed Sun wheel the torque that the rider can bring, through the axis passed to the frame.
-The axis of SA in fig. 12 is flattened, so that it can not rotate.
-Many manufacturers add therefore still special rings with a blokkeringsnok.
+In a planetary system the fixed sun wheel will transmit the torque, through the axle to the frame.
+The axile of SA in fig. 12 is flattened, so it can not rotate.
+Many manufacturers add a special rings with a cam.
 At Rohloff (fig. 13b), a hub which is used by many strong riders, and where many light gears in it, they choose even for very rigorous solutions.
-There is a strong lever to the shaft coupled, which afsteunt on the swing arm.
-This lever can expire if one uses the special Rohloff dropouts itself; These are equipped with chain tensioners.
+There is a strong lever coupled to axle, which is supported by the chainstay.
+This lever can be omitted if one uses the special Rohloff dropouts.
+These are even can be equiped with chain tensioners.

 The Rohloff is the absolute top of the IGH.
-This is a very thoughtful design; There is no compromise on the price of the parts.
-Everything should be top quality and super reliable; everything is stored and runs in oil.
-The return is similar to the derailleur, about 95%.
-At low power as 70W (10% loss), the efficiency is much lower than with 300W (4% loss).
-The teeth of the gears are of high quality machine steel; to save weight, the larger part of plastic gears, with carbon reinforcement.
-The total weight is about 1.7 km.
-The price of the hub is soon 900 euro.
-The scope of this hub is very large, 526%; the 11th gear is the direct drive.
-The hub is both when stationary, as under load.
-Especially the latter is special, because at Shimano cost you that soon a new tray.
-As both Shimano at Rohloff, the whole gear system be removed in its entirety.
+This is a very thoughtful design; There is no compromise: Everything must be top quality and super reliable; it runs in an oilbath.
+The yield is similar to a derailleur, about 95%.
+At low power like 70W , the efficiency is much lower (10% loss) than with 300W (4% loss).
+The teeth of the gears are of high quality machine steel; to save weight, the center of the larger gears is resin with carbon reinforcement.
+The total weight is about 1.7 kg.
+The price of the hub is about 900 euro.
+The ratio of this hub is very large, 526%; the 11th gear is the direct drive.
+Both the Shimano and Rohloff hubs use a cartridge-gearbox system that can be removed from the hub in one piece for replacement or repair, leaving the wheel intact.
+The hub can be shifted stationary, and under load.
+Especially the latter is important, because Shimano hubs can be wrecked that way.

 The functioning of the 7-speed of SRAM is the same.
 The only difference is, that there are 3 switchable sun wheels and that the planet wheels have 3 steps.